narimanmani/cimet2/README.md

 - Run or compile the main method of ``IRMergeRunner.java`` in the IDE of your choice or via the command line.
 - Provide command line args containing ``path/to/IR/<IR-File>.json  path/to/Delta/<IR-File>.json  /path/to/config/<Config-File>.json``

+## Running ISAR metrics
+- Execute the ISAR metrics runner with Maven using the dedicated profile:
+  ``mvn -P run-metrics exec:java -Dexec.args="/path/to/config/<Config-File>.json  <oldCommit>  <newCommit>" -DskipTests``

+  * Provide one or more commit SHAs after the config path to calculate metrics for specific revisions.
+  * If two commits are supplied, the tool generates a metrics report for each commit in order (for example, two commits representing a two-month window).
+  * Omitting commit IDs defaults to analyzing the repository head.

+  The generated report is written to ``output/metrics-summary.txt`` and streamed to the console.

 ## GitHub Actions support

 ### Spinnaker analysis workflow